Skip to content

 • distributionID Input<string>

-The id of the existing Router distribution.
+The ID of the existing Router distribution.

 • opts?
 ComponentResourceOptions